As photographers, a unique challenge exists in mastering how to photograph birds in flight.

 7. Use This Tracking Technique

-As mentioned earlier, the use of a tripod can help support your camera gear, especially when you’re using big, heavy telephoto lenses.
+As mentioned earlier, the use of a tripod can help support your camera gear, especially when you’re using big, heavy telephoto lenses and trying photograph a bird flying towards the camera.

 The other benefit of using a tripod is that you can employ it when tracking a bird’s flight across a scene.